praat/praat/README.md

     alias praat="~/praats/praat"
     alias praat-run="praat-build && praat"

-Building Praat this way takes 7 minutes and 50 seconds (optimization level O3).
+Building Praat this way takes 7 minutes and 50 seconds (optimization level O3) on an 2018 Intel64.

 To build `praat_barren`, create a folder `praatsb`, and define